 It’s a solid, though unspectacular, design that may have doomed the 1973 set to an even lower profile among collectors were it not for some fortunate player selection.

 Little Powerful One Shall Lead Them

 For most of the set’s history, collector interest in the 1973 Topps issue has been driven by the rookie card and big bat of Hall of Fame third baseman Mike Schmidt.
 Even though he had his detractors early on thanks to a hit-or-miss style at the plate, Schmidt had won two MVP awards and established himself as an all-time great by the time the baseball card boom hit in full force during the 1980s.
 As a result, his rookie card (#615) was the most important single pasteboard from the early 1970s for much of his career.

-Today, the Mike Schmidt rookie card still trades vigorously, with prices realized ranging from $25 or so for poor, ungraded copies to $2000 and up for mint, slabbed specimens.
+Today, the Mike Schmidt rookie card still trades vigorously, with prices realized ranging from $50 or so for poor, ungraded copies to five figure for mint, slabbed specimens.